 Division of the Arts

 Performance, composition, and historical analysis are the primary focuses of the Bard Music Program.
 Students develop their talents as performers through lessons and in large and small ensembles.
 In addition to weekly rehearsals with an ensemble and in open concerts offered monthly, they present three or four full-length concerts by the end of their fourth year.
-Composers develop individual "voices" through an active schedule of rehearsing, taping, and performing their music with faculty, outside professional players, and fellow students.
-Electronic composers learn the use of a sophisticated electronic music studio and eventually present their pieces (live or on tape) to the Music Program and the Bard community.
+Composers develop individual “voices” through an active schedule of rehearsing, taping, and performing their music with faculty, outside professional players, and fellow students.
+Electronic composers learn the use of a sophisticated electronic music studio and eventually present their pieces (live or on tape) to the Music Program and Bard community.
 All senior music majors are eligible either to perform with or have a piece played by the American Symphony Orchestra at the annual Commencement concert.
+Some students pursue Senior Projects in music history, theory, or ethnomusicology.
 The music faculty believes that these activities take on depth when grounded in a knowledge of musical tradition.

 Areas of Study